This is a custom Seward charter focusing on sightseeing with just a little fun fishing included.

 Ling cod season opens July 1st.
-Minimum legal size is 35 inches.
+The minimum legal size is 35 inches.
 These fish can grow to over 80 lbs.
 The limit is one fish per day per person.
-Lings can be caught at almost any depth but we catch most of them at 15 to 150 feet.
+Lings can be caught at almost any depth, but we catch most of them at 15 to 150 feet.
 Many people prefer the moist, succulent, white meat of ling cod to halibut.

-Black sea bass are both easy and fun to catch.
+Black sea bass is both easy and fun to catch.
 They are the most prolific of the rockfish species and are found near shallow rocky areas.
 Fishermen are limited to four black bass per day.
-These fish average about 4 to 5 pounds but range up to 12 pounds.
-We normally fish for them with medium weight spinning or bait casting gear, using hoochies and herring or shrimp lures.
+These fish average about 4 to 5 lbs but range up to 12 lbs.
+We normally fish for them with medium weight spinning or baitcasting gear, using hoochies and herring or shrimp lures.
 These fish are great fun for young and big kids alike as they hit fast and furious.
 Sea bass (black bass) are delicious to eat.

-Red snapper (Yellow-eye Rockfish) are one of the tastiest fish we have and the limit is one per day.
+Red snapper (yellow-eye rockfish) is one of the tastiest fish we have, and the limit is one per day.
 They are generally caught while fishing for halibut and ling cod.
-As you can see there are a good variety of fish to catch during a halibut charter, and all are delicious to eat.
+As you can see, there is a good variety of fish to catch during a halibut charter, and all are delicious to eat.

-Silver salmon start their annual return to their fresh water streams in mid July and August but can be caught in outer coastal waters starting in late June.
+Silver salmon start their annual return to their freshwater streams in mid-July and August but can be caught in outer coastal waters starting in late June.
 Silver salmon average 8 to 20 lbs. and are a lot of fun to catch.
-State record is 26 lbs.
+The state record is 26 lbs.
 They put up a great fight on medium to light tackle and are exciting and fun to catch.

 Depending upon the weather, tides, location, and time of year, we normally fish for salmon in water depths from a few feet near shore to 90 feet of water offshore.
 Usually “mooching” (drift fishing with bait) will provide the best results.
 Salmon are aggressive when feeding and provide some fast action.
-Captain Mike is an avid salmon fisherman with great knowledge and successful fishing techniques that he will share with you.
-His years of local knowledge of our area give him an edge on finding the right combination of techniques and location for finding salmon and getting them to bite.
+Our Captains are avid salmon fishermen with great knowledge and successful fishing techniques that they will share with you.
+Their years of local knowledge of our area give them an edge on finding the right combination of techniques and location for finding salmon and getting them to bite.

-The Seward Silver Salmon Derby runs the 2nd Saturday of August every year, and is not only Alaska’s oldest fishing derby, but also the highest-dollar cash prize fishing derby in Alaska.
+The Seward Silver Salmon Derby runs the second Saturday of August every year and is not only Alaska’s oldest fishing derby, but it’s also the highest-dollar cash prize fishing derby in Alaska.
 You can buy tickets right at the store, and it’s a blast!

-If you are booking a charter and lodging and your charter, water taxi or kayaking is cancelled due to weather you are still responsible for the lodging or camping reservations and the normal cancellation policy applies.
+If you are booking a charter and lodging and your charter, water taxi, or kayaking is canceled due to weather, you are still responsible for the lodging or camping reservations and the normal cancellation policy applies.
 All of our activities are possible during rain, so rain does not constitute a cancellation.
 Miller’s Landing is not responsible for vehicle break downs, personal emergencies, flight delays, health issues or other unforeseen hardships.
-We will try very hard to work with you but the cancellation policy will need to be applied if we cannot issue a raincheck or find an alternative solution that appeals to both parties.
+We will try very hard to work with you, but the cancellation policy will need to be applied if we cannot issue a raincheck or find an alternative solution that appeals to both parties.